fidelthomet/privacy-preserving-proximity-tracing/src/assets/text/en.md

 +++ vis-tracing 8

-In this way, chains of infection are broken and the spread of the virus is contained.
+In this way, chains of infection are broken, and the spread of the virus is contained.

 +++ vis-tracing 9